rizinorg/website/content/posts/introducing-projects/index.md

 * Projects are currently in **beta**, including in any `0.x.y` releases of Rizin, and will be considered **stable** starting with release `1.0.0`.
-  * **Beta** means that all functionality is implemented and ready to use, but there is no guarantee that the format itself will not furhter change slightly and thus maybe break loading a project saved right now in a future version of Rizin.
+  * **Beta** means that all functionality is implemented and ready to use, but there is no guarantee that the format itself will not further change slightly and thus maybe break loading a project saved right now in a future version of Rizin.
   * **Stable** means that the format is finalized and all changes inside of it will come with migrations and tests ensuring that all projects saved before are still be loaded correctly.